-It is a joy to serve as your president along with so many gifted people faithfully committed to sharing God's love in a changing world.
-Blessings for our time together this weekend, and for all the ways that we are Christ's body in our local communities.
+It has been a joy to serve as your president along with so many gifted people faithfully committed to sharing God's love in a changing world.
+Blessings for our time together this weekend, and for all of the ways that we are Christ's body in our local communities.